savonet/book/audio.md

 ### Icecast

-Icecast is a server on which Liquidsoap can send a stream, which will take care of redistributing to the world.
+Icecast\index{Icecast} is a server on which Liquidsoap can send a stream, which will take care of redistributing to the world.
 In order to use this method, you first need to setup such a server, which will not be detailed here: you can refer to [the introductory material](#sec:icecast-setup) or the [official